rozlynboutin/microbiome_helper/Metagenomics-Tutorial-(Downsampled).md

 ### Explore Samples

-Open a terminal/console and change to the directory containing the tutorial data (copy and paste the below command with your mouse, you probably wont be able to copy/paste text in the VBox with keyboard commands):
+Open a terminal/console and change to the directory containing the tutorial data:

+(copy and paste the below command with your mouse, you probably wont be able to copy/paste text in the VBox with keyboard commands)

     cd ~/Desktop/hmp_metagenomics_downsampled